Improve your running

 The Resilient Runner Workshop

-Are you confused by all the advice on running injuries and how to run faster?
+Are you confused by all the advice on how to avoid running injuries?

-Do you get frustrated when all you want to do is run?
+Do you get frustrated with niggles when all you want to do is run?

-Would you like simple, practical and effective advice and tools that you can use right away?
+Would you like simple, practical and effective advice that you can use right away?

 Then the Resilient Runner Workshop is for you.

-Through group discussion, practical elements (including coordination, warm up exercises, strength exercises, drills) and an engaging presentation, you will learn:
+Through group discussion, practical elements (including coordination, warm up exercises, strength exercises and drills) and an engaging presentation, you will learn:

 Why we get injured